CompuTec/computec-docs/docs/appengine/plugins-user-guide/manufacturing-order-360/current-task-flow-vs-gantt-chart.md

 sidebar_position: 3
 ---

-# Current task flow vs. Gantt chart
+# Current Task Flow vs. Gantt Chart

-Here you can find information on scenario definition.
+Here, you can find information on scenario definition.

 ---

-## Add new view
+## Add New View

 The 'Add new view' function is used to define scenarios.
 It It allows to filter elements displayed on the Gantt chart, to display just specific ones.
 It is possible to divide Resources into Departments, types of machines.